opentelekomcloud/python-otcextensions/doc/source/sdk/getting_started.rst

 The output represents all existent OpenStack servers in your Cloud environment.

-OTC Extensions specific Example for Open Telekom Cloud
+OTC Extensions specific Example for T Cloud Public
 ------------------------------------------------------

 The following script uses the OTC Extensions to list all existent CCE Clusters